 Intricate Mandala Tattoo

 Use dotwork to create intricate patterns for a whimsical touch.
-Use different compactions and thicknesses to mimic the designs of a mandala without the extra lines.
+Use different compactions and thicknesses to mimic the mandala design without the extra lines.

 Sun & Moon Mandala Tattoo